 4. Aesthetic Flexibility

 Parking lots, driveways, and other concrete or asphalt roadways are bland and unappealing.
 With grass pavers, you can build pavement right into your lawn.
 The grass will be just as soft and is less likely to develop ruts or mudholes, since the pavers allow water to flow through instead of trapping it near the surface.

 When opting for grass pavement instead of concrete, you should take into consideration the cost-effectiveness of installing grass pavers.
 The pavers are incredibly inexpensive compared to more traditional paving materials such as concrete and asphalt.
 No added drainage systems are necessary.
 Because the installation is so simple and able to be completed in a day or less, this also drives down the overall cost of installing grass pavement.

 Add the almost non-existent cost of maintenance over the long-term, and you can see why the cost-effectiveness of grass pavement is one of it’s most attractive benefits.
-Although the cost is far less than that of concrete or asphalt, drivable grass pavers perform equal to, if not better than, the other more traditional materials.
+Although the cost is far less than that of concrete or asphalt, grass parking pavers perform equal to, if not better than, the other more traditional materials.

 Grass Paving Has a Wide Variety of Advantages Over Concrete